ngwessels/2-day-Friday-Project/README.md

 #### Megyn
   * _"I'm a no-nonsense kind of person, the moment there is any I'm gone and you will be stuck with someone else"_
   * _Needs: Large building, capable of holding 30+ people, high speed internet_
   * _Pain Points: I can find a building to remodel on my own.
-Tell me why I shouldnt do that_
+Tell me why I should not do that_
   * _How can we serve: Be reliable, good customer service_

 ## Research, Inspire, BrainStorm